-Another important part of our NatureHood work is getting people – especially young people—outside and active right where they live.
+Another driver behind the NatureHood program is getting everyone—especially young people—outside and active near to where they live.

-Canadians are spending more time than ever before indoors and sedentary, which is having an impact on our physical and mental health.
-Kids are replacing outdoor play time in nature with indoor sedentary time on screens, and many are not meeting their daily requirements for physical activity.
-What better way to get active then to get outside and into nature?
+Canadians are more sedentary than ever, which is having an impact on our physical and mental health.
+Kids are replacing outdoor playtime in nature with indoor time on screens, and many are not meeting their daily requirements for physical activity.
+What better way to be active than to get outside and into nature?

-No conversation about the health benefits of getting outside into nature and being active is complete without mention of the mental health benefits.
-Studies show that people not only feel calmer and more relaxed when they’re in nature, but simply being in close proximity to a green space can improve the sense of well-being in urban office workers.
-Some medical professionals are even going so far as to prescribe “nature” to their patients.
-Our NatureHood program takes all of this evidence into account as we deliver activities to help people connect to nearby nature.
+No conversation about the benefits of getting out into nature is complete without mention of mental health.
+Studies show that people not only feel calmer and more relaxed when they’re in nature, and that simply being in close proximity to green space can improve a sense of well-being in urban office workers.
+Some medical professionals even go so far as to prescribe nature to their patients.
+The NatureHood program and its partners take this evidence into account as we deliver activities to help young people connect to nearby nature.

 Keep up-to-date with NatureHood news and find resources to help you and your family enjoy, discover, and connect with nearby nature.